 If you want to visit it, note that even though the village is described as Glenfinnan, the Eilean Donan castle is actually located about 45 kilometers north of Glenfinnan.

-The immortals Connor MacLeod (Christopher Lambert) and Sunda Kastagir (Hugh Quarshie) met at Bow Bridge way back in the eighties, in the New York scenes from Highlander.
+The immortals MacLeod and Sunda Kastagir (Hugh Quarshie) met at Bow Bridge way back in the eighties, taking the action to New York.

 French Connection (1971)